kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 ## Research
 - Material sciences is a good focus in the beginning
+- Recommended Techs
   - Get flat research bonuses first
   - Also getting Population growth is usually good
+  - Destroyer
+  - Starhold

 ## Planet Management
 - Don't build more than you need/can work